scjx123/ip/Welcome file.md

 ### 2.2 Contributions to UG:
 The following section shows my contribution to the DOMNUS User Guide.
 It includes: Domsun Tutorial, mc and stats.
+{start of extract}
+{end of extract}
+The Domsun tutorial section was a result of the peer feedback during the PE Dry run.
+As we have al

 {include some extracts from the document here}